Authentication

 - Completed

-When sorting by date is selected, the routes are arranged in the order below:
+When sorting by date is selected, routes are ordered as follows:

-- Sort and display in ascending order, from the past date to the furthest in time
+- Sorted and displayed in ascending order, from the earliest date to the furthest in the future

-- They are arranged from the earliest to the latest time
+- They are ordered from the earliest time to the latest

 .